-The presence or absence of typical LSS symptoms was determined using the LSS-SSHQ to standardize self-reporting of symptoms.
-The LSS-SSHQ was developed for the identification of LSS based solely on self-reported patient information.
+The presence or absence of typical LSS symptoms was determined using the validated LSS diagnostic support tool, which is a self-administered, self-reported history questionnaire (LSS-SSHQ) to standardize the symptoms.
+The LSS-SSHQ was developed for the identification of LSS based on self-reported patient information alone.
 This questionnaire is a just a screening tool for LSS, therefore not all symptomatic LSS cases could be detected.
-In order to identify symptomatic LSS by a self-reported questionnaire, a cut-off value is set even though false positive and negative cases were limitations for the diagnosis of LSS.
-"Symptomatic LSS as assessed by LSS-SSHQ" will be referred to as "typical LSS symptoms" in this study.
-LSS-SSHQ consists of 10 question items and has a sensitivity of 84%, specificity of 78%, positive likelihood ratio of 1.89, and negative likelihood ratio of 0.21 according to the validation study22).
-Evidence grading has established that the SSHQ can be useful to assist with providing clinical evidence of lumbar spinal stenosis as level II diagnostic evidence by the Degenerative Lumbar Spinal Stenosis Work Group of the North American Spine Society's Evidence-Based Clinical Guideline Development Committee4).
+In order to identify symptomatic LSS by a self-reported questionnaire, the cut-off value is set even though false positive and negative cases were limitations for diagnosis of LSS.
+For the present study "symptomatic LSS as assessed by LSS-SSHQ" will be referred to as "typical LSS symptoms".
+It consists of 10 question items and has a sensitivity of 84%, specificity of 78%, positive likelihood ratio of 1.89, and negative likelihood ratio of 0.21 according to the validation study.
+The evidence has been graded that the SSHQ can be useful to assist with providing clinical evidence of lumbar spinal stenosis as level II diagnostic evidence by the Degenerative Lumbar Spinal Stenosis Work Group of the North American Spine Society's Evidence-Based Clinical Guideline Development Committee.